OpenNebula/addon-storpool/configuration_tips.md

 #### VM snapshots

 The feature is working only with recent version of StorPool.
-Please contact StorPool for details.
+Please contact StorPool Support for details.

-The StorPool addon can repurpose the OpenNebula's interface for VM snapshots to do atomic snapshots on all VM disks at once.
+The StorPool addon can re purpose the OpenNebula's interface for VM snapshots to do atomic snapshots on all VM disks at once.
 In addition there is an option to enable FSFREEZE before snapshotting and FSTHAW after the snapshots are taken always or when there are more than one VM disk image available(besides the contextualization iso).

 To enable the feature do the following changes: